 I firmly believe that having workplace analytics at our fingertips made all the difference in the world.
-Without The Predictive Index’s behavioral data, we would not have achieved these results.
+Without behavioral data, we would not have achieved these results.

 These successes empowered Kramer to continue optimizing talent to drive growth through data-driven insights.
 Since implementing these tools, the dealership has promoted more employees than ever before—and more than any other dealership—into corporate and leadership positions.
 In turn, these employees have introduced the same tools within their dealerships to build stronger cultures and drive financial performance.

 “I firmly believe that having workplace analytics at our fingertips made all the difference in the world,” Kramer said.
-“Without The Predictive Index’s behavioral data, we would not have achieved these results.”
+“Without the behavioral data, we would not have achieved these results.”